Warning: Pointless analogy time.

 OK so it is an extreme analogy, but I think you get my point.
 Just because something is easy to do manually doesn't mean that when repeated often enough it doesn't detract from your core task.
 Consider the following things that if you do any form of webdesign or development you probably do quite frequently.

-- Typed git push origin master
+- Typed git push origin main

 - Had to cd into your website's directory after opening up a new terminal window